Pre-K Registration FAQ

 Which campuses offer full-day Pre-K and kindergarten?

-- Bray Elementary - This campus offers an emphasis on fine arts, free prek is available to those who qualify and the campus also offers tuition based.
+- Bray Elementary - This campus offers an emphasis on fine arts.
+Prek is free to those who qualify.
+Tuition-based options are also available.

 - Collegiate Prep - This campus offers an emphasis on college preparation.
-Offers tuition based prek.
-Applications are currently closed for the 2021-22 school year.
+Prek is free to those who qualify.
+Tuition-based options are also available.

-- High Pointe - free prek is available to those who qualify.
+- High Pointe - This campus offers free prek to those who qualify.

-- Highlands - free prek is available to those who qualify.
+- Highlands - This campus offers free prek to those who qualify.

-- Lake Ridge - This campus offers free regular prek to those who qualify and tuition based Montessori prek.
-Applications are currently closed for the Montessori prek program.
+- Lake Ridge - This campus offers free regular prek to those who qualify and tuition-based Montessori prek options.

-- Plummer - free prek is available to those who qualify.
+- Plummer - This campus offers free prek to those who qualify.

-- Waterford Oaks - This campus offers an emphasis on computer programming, free prek is available to those who qualify.
+- Waterford Oaks - This campus offers free prek to those who qualify.